 But why am I talking about design?
 Quite honestly there’s only one thing to talk about on a Fiji Airways (sometimes mistakenly referred to as Fiji Airlines) flight and that is the crew – they have the same patience, grace, beautiful smiles and easy going nature of all Fijians – that kind of personal service and “Welcome Home” feel that counts for a lot when you’re flying economy – as I was.

 The staff are extremely nice and pleasant – it’s hard to imagine a Fijian being rude; hospitality and graciousness is in their blood.

 Now to the bad bits:

-Seats in economy are quite tightly packed – the row formation at front and for most of economy is 2-4-2, however this changes at the back where, ironically, there seems a bit more room.
+Seats in economy are quite tightly packed – the row formation at the front and for most of Economy is 2-4-2, however this changes at the back where, ironically, there seems a bit more room.

 Many of the passengers on board were large – big and tall -– what appeared to be Fijian males.

 There’s a reason the Fijian and Tongans make great (read “big burly”) footballers!

 It’s because they’re built like trucks – and I mean that in the nicest of ways.

 Why is it relevant?
 Because some of those very “well built” males seemed to have difficulty fitting into their seats and their long legs and arms dangle out the sides.